paulhedlund/2018GISLIS/Exercises/widget3.md

 	![](img/ex3/widg3_pc2.png)

-5) The next steps will all involve editing the **widget.js** javascript file.
-Start by adding these two global variables near the top of the file.
+5) Add these two global variables near the top of the file.

     ```
 	_chartCounty:null,